DreamPurchaseZnz/English_learning/words about life2.md

 Do they observe Chrismas
 She observed that it was getting late
-She observed that all the chairs were already occupied
+She observed that all the chairs were already occupied Fitness has become an obsession with him
+The media's obsession  with the young prince continues A lack of qualifications can be a major obstacle to finding a job You can't park here, you're obstructin my driveway
+The pillar obstructed my view of the stage
+Terrorists attempting to obstruct the peace process
+To obtain advice, information,premission

 ```